HAL Light Utility Helicopter: Background

 By late 2008, Bell had announced its decision not to participate despite earlier considerations on offering a variant of their Bell 407 helicopter; according to Bell, the high offset requirements had made any bid less feasible and thus the company chose to withdraw from the Indian military market.
 Rival firm Russian Helicopters, submitting its Kamov Ka-226T, was another major competitor for the competition.
 Shortly after the selection of the Ka-226T to meet the requirement, during December 2015, an agreement was signed for the creation of a joint venture between Rostec, Russian Helicopters and HAL to manufacture the Ka-226T at a new factory to be built at Tumakuru, India.
-Meanwhile, HAL, which had long held ambitions to design and produce such an aircraft, sought to establish a partnership with a Western manufacturer with considerable technical knowhow in the field; reportedly, Eurocopter were viewed as being the favourite, having already worked with HAL for decades on previous ventures, such as the Chetak and Cheetal that were being replaced.
+Meanwhile, HAL, which had long held ambitions to design and produce such an aircraft, sought to establish a partnership with a Western manufacturer with considerable technical know-how in the field; reportedly, Eurocopter were viewed as being the favourite, having already worked with HAL for decades on previous ventures, such as the Chetak and Cheetal that were being replaced.
+However, the deal did not proceed as per reports in November 2023 and the entire requirement of light helicopters is expected to be fulfilled by indigenous designs.

+As of 2023, the Armed Forces plans to retire its fleet of around 400 HAL Chetak and Cheetah from 2027 onwards and is planning to replace them with the modern LUH.
+The Army has a deficiency of the light helicopters.
+There are around 190 units of these helicopters of which at least 25 are in MRO at HAL.
+This is down from 246 units in count.
+In fact, around 134 of the helicopters are about 30 to 50 years old and are nearing the end of its Total Technical Life (TTL).
+Also, Air Force operates 120 of these helicopters including the 18 of newer Cheetal variant.
+However, the first batch of the older helicopters has been retired already.
+The Indian Navy is planning to outfit its upcoming helicopter fleets with the Utility Helicopter-Maritime (UH-M) variant.